BabylonJS/Documentation/content/templates/repos/vite.md

 video-content:
 ---

 This is a community written template for Vite and Babylon.js using Typescript.
+Maintainance is the responsibility of the repository owners.

 https://github.com/paganaye/babylonjs-vite-boilerplate